NVMe vs SSD: Speed, Storage & Mistakes to Avoid

 The standard developed to allow modern SSDs to operate at speeds flash memory is capable of, a sharp advantage with faster read-write.
 The NVMe SSD enables the flash memory to run directly through the PCI Express (PCIe) serial bus interface as it offers high bandwidth due to being directly attached to the CPU rather than function through the limiting SATA speeds.
 As SSDs superseded the slower HHDs as primary storage, a fast interface was required to achieve optimal use of the quicker speed capabilities.

 In other words, it’s a technological depiction of the bus, the memory component (SSD) uses to communicate with the computer, and not exactly a new type of memory.
-A communications interface and driver that outlines a command set and feature set of PCIe based SSD.
-It comes in two form factor, M.2 or PCIe expansion card, a 2.5-inch U.2 connector, but with both form factors, it directly connects electrically to the motherboard via the PCIe rather than SATA connection.
+A communications interface and driver that outlines a command set and feature set of PCIe-based SSD.
+It comes in two form factors, M.2 or PCIe expansion card, a 2.5-inch U.2 connector, but with both form factors, it directly connects electrically to the motherboard via the PCIe rather than SATA connection.

 The NVMe supports up to 64K commands per queue, but the protocol requires only thirteen commands to deliver high performance.
 The interface is designed for high scalability and NVM independence to enable next-generation technologies to deliver 4KB I/O in a mere 10μs or less, which is about one-thousandth of the latency of a high power 7200 RPM SATA drive.